thearcoftheus/arc_email_templates/fusion/2015-08-31-part-4-Webinars.markdown

 ---
 layout: fusion
 title:  "2 Box Callout"
-headline: "Caring for Myself": A Health Promotion Program for Family Caregivers of Persons with I/DD"
+headline: "Supporting People with I/DD to Identify Appropriate Housing"
-webdate: "Wednesday, September 14 from 2:00 – 3:00 pm ET"
+webdate: "Thursday, October 6 from 2:00 – 3:00pm ET"
 date:   2015-08-20 09:09:59
 categories: fusion-webinar-1
 ---
-The majority of children and adults with I/DD live with their families.
-This is especially true for people with I/DD from Latino and other minority households.
-The primary caregivers in these households, usually mothers, face significant challenges with their own emotional and physical health.
-Research suggests that lifelong caregiving exacerbates preexisting health disparities that Latina women face.
-Effective practical interventions promoting healthy lifestyle behaviors and well-being among caregiving mothers are needed.
-In this webinar, Sandy Magaña, Miguel Morales, and Judith Rocha will present information about an evidenced-based intervention, “By Caring for Myself, I Can Care Better for My Family.”
-This intervention engages community health workers who are also family caregivers of persons with I/DD to deliver the curriculum.
-They will discuss cultural aspects and other components of the intervention, how to set up a similar project in your area, and how to adapt it to other cultural groups. <a href="http://bit.ly/2bfkv5B">Register here</a>.

-This event is sponsored by the Family Support Research and Training Center at the University of Illinois at Chicago.
+There are many options for where adults with I/DD could live.
+Some people with I/DD may live independently, with other family members after they leave their parents’ home, or in a community-based setting with support.
+It is important to balance the wishes of the person with I/DD and the level of support needed when identifying housing options available in your community.
+We will focus on how to explore housing options with an adult with I/DD.
+We will provide tips on important questions to ask the person with I/DD about where he or she wants to live when determining housing options.
+We will also provide guidance on how the family can work with the person with I/DD to determine supports needed to and housing preferences. <a href="https://thearc.webex.com/thearc/k2/j.php?MTID=te516420688fce7967728edeec88e35a4">Register for this session here</a>.